Programs Comparison

 I have an ICAO PPL.
 Can I get a discount?

 Yes, you can!
-If you have a current and valid ICAO PPL, you can get a discount of $10,200 USD from either the FPAP-1 program or a full AAS degree program.
+If you have a current and valid ICAO PPL, you can get a discount of $10,000 USD from any of the full programs in the US, Canada or the EU.

-Can I work in Canada part-time on the student visa?
+Can I work part-time on the student visa, while studying?

-Yes, shortly after arriving in Canada students can apply for work off- and on-campus.
+Yes - in Canada.
+Shortly after arriving in Canada students can apply for work off- and on-campus.
 Students are not allowed to work only 20 hours per week and only in entry-level, basic-pay jobs.
+No - in the US or EU.
+US and EU allows employment only after graduation.

 Can I work in the U.S. as airline pilot?